 The Chief of Police reports directly to the Vice Chancellor for Business Services, and is the Chief Law Enforcement Officer for Foothill-De Anza Police Department.
 The Chief is responsible for planning, directing and organizing the Foothill-De Anza Police Department.

-The Chief of Police supervises and manages the Foothill-De Anza Police Department budget in a manner consistent with parameters of budget authorization and District mission; acts as the College's liaison with external public safety agencies and community organizations; supervises and manages the comprehensive and overall District law enforcement program, facility security, emergency preparedness, parking and traffic control, while keeping abreast of and implementing appropriate current professional trends and developments; supervises and manages Foothill-De Anza Police Department personnel policies and decisions including recruitment, selection, training and evaluation in a manner that attracts, develops and retains a cutting-edge professional and diverse work force; maintains a close working relationship with all members of the college community, including students, faculty, staff, and administrators, based upon a community service-based policing approach; maintains regular contact and involvement in appropriate professional law enforcement and public safety organizations with a focus on bringing the highest levels of professional excellence to the community; develops and oversees a training program for Foothill-De Anza Police Department Officers based upon a commitment to continuous improvement set by the California POST program.
+The Chief of Police supervises and manages the Foothill-De Anza Police Department budget in a manner consistent with parameters of budget authorization and District mission; acts as the College's liaison with external public safety agencies and community organizations; supervises and manages the comprehensive and overall District law enforcement program, facility security, emergency preparedness, parking and traffic control, while keeping abreast of and implementing appropriate current professional trends and developments; supervises and manages Foothill-De Anza Police Department personnel policies and decisions including recruitment, selection, training and evaluation in a manner that attracts, develops and retains a cutting-edge professional and diverse work force; maintains a close working relationship with all members of the college community, including students, faculty, staff, and administrators, based upon a community service-based policing approach; maintains regular contact and involvement in appropriate professional law enforcement and public safety organizations with a focus on bringing the highest levels of professional excellence to the community; develops and oversees a training program for Foothill-De Anza Police Department Officers based upon a commitment to continuous improvement set by the California Commission on Peace Officers Standards and Training (POST) program.